kurt-krueckeberg/understanding-dom/readme.md

 While the Document Object Model (DOM) API began as an in-memory object model of HTML documents and documents represented by XML documents, the latest standard has been extended to support other document types.

-DOM interfaces are defined in programming language-independent manner using the Object Management Group's Interface Description Lnaguage (IDL).
+DOM interfaces are defined in a programming language-independent manner using the Object Management Group's Interface Description Lnaguage (IDL).
 All doument objects implement the DOM `NodeInterface`.
 A document is represented as a node tree, with the sole `Document` object as its root node.
 The `Document` object contains zero or one `Element` node, which in turn contains zero or more child nodes, which in turn contain zero or more child nodes.
 Some tree nodes are always leave nodes that never can have children.